This page contains the latest known information and advice for adult care providers in Somerset.

 We recognise many provider organisations in Somerset may suffer financial losses as a result of the challenges and consequences of COVID-19.

-In addition, to support the Adult Social Care market with their response to the Covid-19 outbreak, a one-off payment totalling the equivalent of a 10% increase in fees for a 3-month period has been approved for all SCC contracted personal care provision across homecare and residential/nursing care.
-This includes all Learning Disability and Mental Health services in these categories.
+To support the Adult Social Care market with its response to the Covid-19 outbreak, a one-off payment totalling the equivalent of a 10% increase in fees for a 3-month period was made to all SCC contracted personal care provision across homecare and residential/nursing care in May.
+This included all Learning Disability and Mental Health services in these categories.

-We would like to reassure the businesses we work with that we will seek to find flexible solutions to help them continue to deliver services for our users.
+We would like to reassure the businesses we work with that we will seek to find flexible solutions to help them continue to deliver services people who use servicers.
 Government guidance can be found here (updated 25/06/2020) and the Government has also developed a tool for businesses to find coronavirus financial support.
 It has also published new information about financial support for voluntary, community and social enterprise (VCSE) organisations to respond to coronavirus (Department for Digital, Culture, Media & Sport and Office for Civil Society, updated 16/09/2020).

 We are taking the following practical steps to help businesses in need of our assistance: